Logotipo

 Bank of America has ShopSafe, which creates temporary numbers but lacks merchant-specific locking.
 The numbers expire after a predetermined time or dollar amount, whichever comes first.
 It’s better than nothing but not as sophisticated as Capital One’s offering.

-For non-bank options, Privacy.com offers virtual cards linked to your bank account with excellent control features.
-You can create cards with specific merchant locks, spending limits, and expiration dates.
-The interface is clean and the features are comprehensive.
+For non-bank options, Privacy.com (US only) offers virtual cards linked to your bank account with excellent control features, including specific merchant locks, spending limits, and expiration dates.

 Apple Card provides virtual numbers through Apple Pay, though with fewer customization options.
-The integration with iOS is seamless, but you can’t create multiple virtual cards for different purposes.
-It’s more of a single virtual representation of your physical card.
+The integration with iOS is seamless, but it doesn’t support multiple virtual cards for different purposes — it’s more of a single virtual representation of the physical card.

-American Express has a decent virtual card system with good security features, but it’s not as user-friendly as Capital One’s.
-The cards work well, but creating and managing them requires more steps than necessary.
+American Express has a virtual card system with good security features, though creating and managing them requires more steps than some alternatives.

 How Do Virtual Cards Affect Your Credit Score?